opnfv/promise/requirements/05-impl.rst

 ^^^^^^^^^^^^^^^^^^^^

 .. figure:: images/figure6.png
+   :name: figure6
    :width: 90%

    Resource Reservation for Future Use Scenario

-Figure 6 shows a detailed message flow between the consumers and the functional blocks inside the VIM and has the following steps:
+:numref:`figure6` shows a detailed message flow between the consumers and the functional blocks inside the VIM and has the following steps:

 Step 1: The consumer creates a resource reservation request for future use by setting a start and end time for the allocation